 Stories

-This story of mine was selected for inclusion in the
+This story was selected for inclusion in the

 2018 Anthology by Redwood Writers.